 5 C's of Marketing

-Merck Latin America B Argentina Case Study Analysis is an auto racing business with having USP of high quality vehicle racing with a global structure.
+NASCAR is a car racing business with having USP of high quality auto racing with a worldwide structure.
 Its sector is sports team and occasions.
 Its target market is males in the age group of 15-60 years.
 Company has closed business culture and having non-interventionist technique.

 The customer of Merck Latin America B Argentina Case Study Solution are its viewers.
 They target customers with having age of 15-60 years.
-Fan base of NASCAR comprised of married males with an average age of 47, which passes their fandom to their children and develop generational loyalty.
+Fan base of NASCAR comprised of married males with an average age of 47, which passes their fandom to their youngsters and develop generational loyalty.

 1. Establishing and Keeping Facebook Page.

-4. Introducing multiculturalism at occasions.
+4. Introducing multiculturalism at events.

 5. Improving Client Experience at Tracks.

-Marketing Spending plan
+Marketing Budget plan